tektoncd/pipeline/docs/getting-started.md

 ```

 The `Succeeded` status indicates the `Task` has completed with no errors.
 You
-can also confirm that the output Docker image has been created in the location specified in the resource definition.
+can confirm that the output Docker image has been created in the location specified in the resource definition.

 To view detailed information about the execution of your `TaskRun`, view the logs: